Jacinda-Chen/salary-prediction/README.md

 - Education level had the strongest linear influence on salary
 - Age and years of experience dominated in the tree-based Random Forest model
 - SHAP revealed which features drove individual predictions
-- Gender had a small but measurable effect — showing the importance of fairness analysis
+- Gender had a small but measurable effect, but was not statistically significant according to Welch's t-test
 - Individuals with higher education and experience clustered into higher salary groups, consistent with model predictions

 ---